All Episodes

 I think that's a great, there's a great possibility that that's the way it goes.

-So that leads me to believe, you know, they they would probably act in better faith to request like this than Secret Service would.
+So that leads me to believe, you know, they would probably act in better faith to request like this than Secret Service would.

-So, you know, they've this is not their first rodeo.
+So, you know, they've, this is not their first rodeo.

 So I think all of that's going to be really interesting to get from them.

-Yeah, or again, they they might be happy to give us what we requested just to kind of be like, hey, look, we're cooperating.
+Yeah, or again, they might be happy to give us what we requested just to kind of be like, hey, look, we're cooperating.

-We want to clear our name, we want to clear our reputation, whereas Secret Service appears to have the motive to stay on the hush hush about whatever happened on their end that day.
+Whereas Secret Service appears to have the motive to stay on the hush-hush about whatever happened on their end that day.

 Exactly.